-Apart from colors, patterns and fabrics are essential visual keys when doing a Skype or any video conference or interviews.
+Apart from colors, patterns and fabrics are essential visual keys when doing a Skype or any video conferences or interviews.

 That is why it’s important to know how they translate on video cameras.

-We understand that most will want to dress in their favorite clothes and all that, but what if this doesn’t result in the kind of look that works for a video cam?
+We understand that most will want to dress in their favorite clothes and all that, but what if this doesn’t result in the kind of look that works for video calls?

 Check out the other dressing elements that shouldn’t be part of your video conference interview dress code.

-Unless patterns aren’t the main topic of your video, it’s best to stay away from them.
+Unless patterns are the main topic of your video call, it’s best to stay away from them.

 Simply put, you'll want to avoid patterns entirely when in front of a video camera.